Following completion of this chapter, the reader will be able to:

 The HCPCS has been selected as the approved coding set for entities covered under the Health Insurance Portability and Accountability Act (HIPAA), for reporting outpatient procedures.
 The HCPCS is based upon the American Medical Association’s (AMA) “Physicians’ Current Procedural Terminology, Fourth Edition” (CPT-4).
 It includes three levels of codes and modifiers.
 Level I contains only the AMA’s CPT-4 codes.
 This level consists of all numeric codes.
 Level II contains alpha-numeric codes primarily for items and nonphysician services not included in CPT-4, e.g., ambulance, DME, orthotics, and prosthetics.4

 The CPT contains approximately 10,000 codes.2 CPT codes are used in the billing process with International Classification of Disease codes (ICD).2,5

 Category 1 is procedures and contemporary medical practices

 Category 3 is emerging technologies, services, and procedures

-ICD codes are numeric codes for diseases and pathologies, medical procedures including surgeries, and functionally oriented deficits or conditions.5 ICD-10 (10th revision) code versions are in use for physical medicine and physical therapy procedures.5 The ICD codes were developed by the World Health Organization (WHO) as a ...
+ICD codes are numeric codes for diseases and pathologies, medical procedures including surgeries, and functionally oriented deficits or conditions.5 ICD-10 (10th revision) code versions are in use for physical medicine and physical therapy procedures.5 The ICD codes were developed by the World Health Organization (WHO) ...